-Climate Change Science and Modeling: What You Need to Know is the first education module in a series of three.
-It gives a brief overview of the climate system, greenhouse gases, climate models, current climate change impacts, and future projections.
+Climate Change Science and Modeling: What You Need to Know gives a brief overview of the climate system, greenhouse gases, climate models, current climate change impacts, and future projections.
 There is a 14-question activity at the end of the module, and users who complete the activity will receive a printable certificate with their name and the date completed.
-The expected time commitment for this module is about 20 minutes, plus the activity.
-Time spent exploring the many outward links and interactive features within the module will be at the user's discretion.
+The expected time commitment for this module is about 20 minutes, plus the activity and time spent exploring the many outward links and interactive features at the user's discretion.

 - Main greenhouse gases contributing to climate change